Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Signal and background modelling

 Scaling factors are applied to the \Zjets background in the dilepton channel, to allow for the significant theoretical uncertainties in modelling the heavy-flavour contribution to this process.
 The modelling uncertainties mainly affect the same-flavour channels, for which the \Zll{} contribution to the background is larger.
 A control region is created by applying a 10\,\GeV{} mass window around the \Zboson-boson mass to the invariant mass of the opposite-sign lepton pair; this region is named `OSZ'.
 The \MET requirements (see Section~\ref{subsec:selection_dilep}) are removed, in order to increase the number of \Zjets events and their purity in the control region.
 Using this control region, a scale factor, $\mu_{Z}$, is defined as the ratio of the number of data events after the subtraction of other processes (based on MC predictions) to the predicted number of \Zjets events.

-The scale factors are derived separately for the 1$b$-tag-exclusive and 2$b$-tag-inclusive regions because of their different heavy-flavour compositions.
+The scale factors are derived separately for the 1$b$-tag-exclusive and 2$b$-tag-inclusive regions (with exactly one or at least two $b$-tagged jets, respectively) because of their different heavy-flavour compositions.
 The validity of the derived scale factors is checked as a function of the kinematics of the \ttbar system and as a function of the loosened \MET requirement in the OSZ control region.
 Each scale factor is assigned a 30\% normalisation uncertainty, which fully covers the statistical and systematic errors, and all sources of kinematic or selection dependence.
 The measured scale factors are $1.21\pm 0.36$ and $1.39 \pm 0.42$ for the 1$b$-tag-exclusive and 2$b$-tag-inclusive regions, respectively.
 These factors are applied to the \Zjets background events predicted by the MC simulation.

 The contribution of the $Z\rightarrow \tau\tau$ process in the $e\mu$ channel is very small, and is estimated using MC simulation only.
 No scale factors are applied, but a 30\% normalisation uncertainty is assigned for consistency with the same-flavour channels.